hyperledger-labs/fabric-ansible-collection/README.md

 ## Documentation

-Documentation for this Ansible collection is available here: https://ibm-blockchain.github.io/ansible-collection/
+Documentation for this Ansible collection is available here: <https://labs.hyperledger.org/fabric-ansible-collection/>

 The documentation includes installation instructions, tutorials, and reference material for all modules and roles in this collection.

 ## License

 Apache-2.0

-## Author Information

-This Ansible collection is maintained by the IBM Blockchain Platform development team.
-For more information on the IBM Blockchain Platform, visit the following website: https://www.ibm.com/cloud/blockchain-platform